 What Else Does the Listing History Say?

-Not only does the listing history allow agents to review pricing information, it allows agents to pull up detailed tax records and tax appraisal records for the property.
+Not only does the listing history allow agents to review pricing information, it allows agents to pull up detailed tax records, and tax appraisal records for the property.
 This is very important when it comes to estimating payments for a buyer needing to maintain an escrow account for property taxes based on assessed value.
-This will also show the agent if the property has increased or decreased in value since it was built, and provides the agent with a good indication of potential for resale value down the line.
+This will also show the agent if the property has increased or decreased in value since it was built, and provides the agent with a good indication on potential for resale value down the line.

 Owners and Tenants